itscodenation/curriculum-15-16/unitsYear2/6-giphyAPI/README.md

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

+* All source code for this app must be in your own GitHub repository.
-* The webapp must use the Giphy API (see references)
+* The webapp must use the Giphy API (see references).
 * The webapp must consist of an input field, a submit button and a reset button.
 * When the user clicks the submit button, three relevant gifs will appear on the page.
 * When the user cliks the reset button, the system shall clear the gifss and search bar of any text.